philipturner/home-built-stm/README.md

   - up to ±0.7 V input differential voltage tolerated
   - If power supplies are established awkwardly with respect to input signals, input current should not exceed 10 mA.
 - TS861
+  - rail-to-rail input
+  - no GND pin
+  - supply operation from 2.7 to 10 V
+  - tolerates differential input voltages up to ±12 V (absolute maximum rating)

 Currents required:
 - AD8615